Dotkat-dotcome/KEEPHA-ADR/README.md

 # Example usage

-FTo reproduce the results for the three Information Extraction tasks, you need a run file and a config file.
+To reproduce the results for the three Information Extraction tasks, you need a run file and a config file.
 You can find config files in the folder `./configs` for respective tasks.

 ## Name Entity Recognition (NER)